cdorella/fspt2-volunteer-sign-up-project/README.md

 The project is a volunteer sign up page inspired by "Esperança", a community of volunteers that go out to neighborhoods of Barcelona handing out food and talking to people living on the streets.

 <img src="images/Home%20Page.JPG">

 ## Technologies

 The main technologies used to develop this project were:

-Front-end: JavaScript ES6, React.js, HTML, CSS & Bootstrap.
+Front-end: React.js, JavaScript ES6, HTML, CSS, Bootstrap & Reactstrap.

 Back-end: Node.js, Express.js & MySQL.

 - [EmailJS](https://www.emailjs.com/): Used to send emails directly through the contact form on the about page.